mmatosdata/Capstone_Music/README.md

 a) Place file "no_hits_performers_sample" (located in zip file "source_data") in your working directory

-b) Delete line from 106 to 140 in the Rscript file called "Capstone_music_Code_final"
+b) Delete lines from 106 to 140 in the Rscript file called "Capstone_music_Code_final"

 c) Place the following code instead: